hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Router.md

 In addition to `String` `ByteBuffer`, `HTTPResponseStatus` and `Optional` have also been extended to conform to `HBResponseGenerator`.

-It is also possible to extend `Codable` objects to generate `HBResponses` by conforming these objects to `HBResponseEncodable`.
-The object will use `HBApplication.encoder` to encode these objects.
-If an object conforms to `HBResponseEncodable` then also so do arrays of these objects and dictionaries.
+It is also possible to extend `Codable` objects to generate `HBResponse` by conforming these objects to `HBResponseEncodable`.
+The object will use the response encoder attached to your context to encode these objects.
+If an object conforms to `HBResponseEncodable` then also so do arrays and dictionaries of these objects.

 ### Wildcards